connexcs/docs/docs/customer/did.md

 + **Max Duration**: Set the maximum amount of time (in seconds) to allow the call to exist before it's terminated, typically in case of a missed BYE.

 + **Transcoding**: Enter the number of channels allowed for transcoding.
 This is a limited option.
 The best use case is for customers in low-bandwidth areas that want to use G.729.
-Make sure you have enough transcoding capacity, otherwise calls start failing.
+If you don't have enough transcoding capacity, calls might start failing.

 ### Billing